 “Then Peter said, ‘Silver and gold I do not have, but what I do have I give you: In the name of Jesus Christ of Nazareth, rise up and walk.’
 And he took him by the right hand and lifted him up, and immediately his feet and ankle bones received strength.
 So he, leaping up, stood and walked and entered the temple with them—walking, leaping and praising God” (Acts 3:1-8).

-7. Through putting others before yourself: God brought total restoration to Job when he forgot self-interest and began to intercede for his wayward friends.
+7. Putting others before yourself: God brought total restoration to Job when he forgot self-interest and began to intercede for his wayward friends.
 In the midst of his intercession God gave him what he needed.
 “And the Lord restored Job’s losses when he prayed for his friends.
 Indeed the Lord gave Job twice as much as he had before” An innumerable number of good things always happen when you are able to prefer others over yourself and your problems.
 (Job 42:10).

-8. Through the faith of others: Did Jesus heal a paralytic because of the faith of the man’s friends who tore the roof up to get him to Jesus?
+8. The faith of others: Did Jesus heal a paralytic because of the faith of the man’s friends who tore the roof up to get him to Jesus?
 (Mark 2:5-11) Yes, Jesus responded to their faith to get the man to him, but the man still had to believe, himself, to receive his healing.
 Likewise believers can pray for others in a spirit of belief instead of unbelief and their faith will bridge the logistics gap between heaven and earth to bring that person to the place of healing but again the person must have a believing heart.

 The bottom line to everything I have said here is: YOU MUST BELIEVE TO RECEIVE!